MaastrichtU-Library/omekas-docker/README-02-Solr.md

 #### IMPORTANT NOTICE
 Workaround when SolrSearch does not return results for text queries.
 Add a `* -> _text_` **Copy field** in the Solr admin backend.
 Go to core **omekas** --> **Schema** and add a Copy Field with source `*` and destination `_text_`.

-_Maarten, 23-8-2022: I still need to figure out how to automate the precreation of this field._